Mexico's Chedraui reaches deal to buy Fiesta Mart stores in Texas

-MEXICO CITY (Reuters) - Mexican retailer Grupo Comercial Chedraui (CHDRAUIB.MX) has reached a deal with ACON Investments to acquire Texas-based grocery store chain Fiesta Mart, the company said in a statement on Sunday.
+MEXICO CITY, March 25 (Reuters) - Mexican retailer Grupo Comercial Chedraui has reached a deal with ACON Investments to acquire Texas-based grocery store chain Fiesta Mart, the company said in a statement on Sunday.

 The acquisition of Fiesta Mart’s 63 locations strengthens Chedraui’s presence in the U.S. retail market focused on Mexican-American consumers, a fast-growing segment of the market.